Codingames-personal/MarsLander/meta/upgrade_ideas.md

 * With a uniform distribution : at each n steps, a new initial point will be chosen at a certain points on the trajectory of the actual best one.
 * When a new trajectory offers a much better score than the other one, we directly choose it to take the new intial step.

+## If I don't have any idea
+Reinforcement sutton bartol
+Coarse Conding

 We also have to choose where to take the new initial point.
 I also have to ideas for that :
 * Choosing a fix lengh of trajectory that is kept
 * Choose a point when the trajectory separates from the other